🌍 A New Political Landscape for Budgets

 *In Forecast 5

-- A Section is a heading and grouping of Records, may be on the Profit and Loss, the Balance Sheet or Cashflow;
+Section: heading and grouping of Records, may be on the Profit and Loss, the Balance Sheet or Cashflow;

-- A Department segregates Records that together constitute a “profit centre” (or a “loss centre”) and after entering revenues and attributable costs, the P&L by Department report shows the resulting gross profit or gross loss and the gross profit percentage.
+Department: segregates Records that together constitute a “profit centre” (or a “loss centre”) and after entering revenues and attributable costs, the P&L by Department report shows the resulting gross profit or gross loss and the gross profit percentage.
 Departments also carry related depreciation ensuring full cost accounting;

-- A Folder is a group of Records with a sub-total.
+Folder: a group of Records with a sub-total.
 Forecast 5 allows a series of five nested Folders.